MHafizAzizi/HafizDEBootCamp/Week2/Readme.md

     inputs:
       taxi: yellow
 ```
 ## 2.2.8 - Orchestrate dbt Models with BigQuery in Kestra

+- use dbt with bigquery to perform loads of transformation easily
+- ```07_gcp_dbt.yaml```
+- will be covered more in Week 4 - Analytics Engineering

 ## 2.2.9 - Deploy Workflows to the Cloud with Git in Kestra (Optional)

 - Learn how to deploy Kestra to cloud using GC & using git sync plugin to sync everything together